"After careful consideration," the staff of the city's Historic Preservation Review Board has recommended

-that St. Paul's African Union Methodist Protestant Church at 4th and I, SE, be designated a
+that St. Paul's African Union Methodist Protestant Church at 4th and I, SE, be designated a District of Columbia landmark

-, and also that the application be forwarded to the National Park Service for listing in the US's
+, and also that the application be forwarded to the National Park Service for listing in the US's National Register of Historic Places

 The staff recommendation report